SDGforskning/sdg-strings/SDG10_query_action_WoS.md

     NEAR
-       (("equal" OR "equally" OR "equalit*" OR "equal opportunit*" OR "equal-opportunit*" OR "anti discriminat*" OR "antidiscriminat*" OR "non-discriminat*" OR "inclusi*" OR "accessib*" OR "egalitar*" )
+       (("equal" OR "equally" OR "equalit*" OR "equal opportunit*" OR "equal-opportunit*" OR "anti discriminat*" OR "antidiscriminat*" OR "non-discriminat*" OR "inclusi*" OR "accessib*" )

     NEAR/5